AjithKumarMJ/ceh-pratical/aircrack.md

 airmon-ng start wlan0

-suo kill all with id
+sudo kill all with id

  now do iwconfig